tomrunia/PyTorchWavelets/README.md

 ## Benchmark

 Performing parallel CWT computation on the GPU using PyTorch results in a significant speed-up.
 Increasing the batch size will give faster runtimes.
 The plot below shows a comaprison between the `scipy` versus `torch` implementation as function of the batch size `N` and input signal length.
-These results were obtained on a powerful Linux machine with NVIDIA Titan X GPU.
+These results were obtained on a powerful Linux desktop with NVIDIA Titan X GPU.

 <a href="/assets/runtime_versus_signal_length.png"><img src="/assets/runtime_versus_signal_length.png" width="700px" ></a>

 ## Installation